Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 1. the way out of poverty since the industrial revolution has been a functioning market economy, one that manufactures.

 2. markets need a certain level of state capacity to function.
-This includes assurances like property rights and rule of law, and some infrastructure like roads. [growth-promoting, inclusive institutions]
+This includes assurances like property rights and rule of law, and some infrastructure like roads. https://www.intereconomics.eu/contents/year/2019/number/3/article/inclusive-growth-institutions-matter.html

 3. the state is normally the one who sets up those conditions: enforcing property rights and rule of law, and providing public goods.
-So that firms do not have to worry about who is providing a court of arbitrage, protection against robbery, or public goods like a worker base and roads. [state capacity]
+So that firms do not have to worry about who is providing a court of arbitrage, protection against robbery, or public goods like an existing worker base and roads.

 ---